Alternate Route Training

 Where can I take Alternate Route Courses?

-Alternate Route coursework can taken through an accredited ADTA approved academic program, institutions, or from a specific instructor.
+Alternate Route coursework can be taken through an accredited ADTA approved academic program, institutions, or from a specific instructor.
 Refer to the Dance/Movement Therapy Certification Board R-DMT Student Handbook for specific details.
 For some institutes and free-standing courses, college credit can be arranged.
 See course calendar above.

 Would you like to offer an Alternate Route Course?

 ADTA offers an approval process for Alternate Route courses.
 Approval indicates to students and the public that courses meet high standards for DMT education.
 Approved courses also ease the application process for Alternate Route R-DMT candidates.

 The DMTCB requires that all Alternate Route Dance/Movement Therapy coursework be approved by the ADTA.
 The ADTA Committee on Approval, Subcommittee for Approval of Alternate Route Courses will review courses according to published guidelines.
 The Application for Course Approval, Guidelines for BC-DMTs Teaching Courses to Alternate Route Students, and Standards for Review and Approval of Alternate Route Courses can be found below.

 The Alternate Route education track is in the process of updating education standards, as defined in the Standards for Education and Clinical Training (see below).
 Educators will need to write their syllabi following the guidelines found in the Alternate Route Education Standards.
 See pages 9-10 for a list of syllabi requirements and page 10 for examples of assignment descriptions.

 These updates to the standards impact the process by which educators apply for course approval.